CleanSpark Shares Pause As Hedge Fund Boosts Stake - Cleanspark (NASDAQ:CLSK)

 - Key Support: $13.29 — near the 20-day SMA, a common first "trend support" area during pullbacks

-CleanSpark Inc. is a data center developer that, until recently, focused exclusively on bitcoin mining.
-It provides scalable, energy-efficient digital infrastructure across the United States, and it reports results through a single segment tied to bitcoin mining.
+CleanSpark is a data center developer that, until recently, focused exclusively on bitcoin mining.
+The company provides scalable, energy-efficient digital infrastructure across the United States, and it reports results through a single segment tied to bitcoin mining.

-CLSK Stock Price Activity: CleanSpark shares were trading 1.69% higher at $15.66 on Thursday, according to Benzinga Pro data.
+CLSK Stock Price Activity: CleanSpark shares were up 1.78% at $16.04 at the time of publication on Friday, according to Benzinga Pro data.

 Image: Shutterstock